dack91/octet/octet/src/examples/example_invaderers/README.md

   * ![wall2](../../../assets/invaderers/wall2.gif)
   * Wall with 1 damage hit left
   * ![wall1](../../../assets/invaderers/wall1.gif)
   * I implemented a second constructor to the *Sprite* class to allow sprites to have multiple lives.
 The original constructor was changed to default the number of lives to 1.
-With this implimentation any sprite could be initialized with multiple lives (or damage hit points) which would be useful in extending this code to include boss level enemies or additional strong and weak cover sprites.
+With this implementation any sprite could be initialized with multiple lives (or damage hit points) which would be useful in extending this code to include boss level enemies or additional strong and weak cover sprites.
 I added simple getter and setter functions so that life counter is a private member variable and the upkeep of each sprite's lives is not directly changed by any outside class.
-I also switched the player (or ship) sprite over to use this second constructor to eleminate the use of one of the sundry game counters initialized in *app_init()* to track the number of player lives left used to determine the overal game state.
+I also switched the player (or ship) sprite over to use this second constructor to eliminate the use of one of the sundry game counters initialized in *app_init()* to track the number of player lives left used to determine the overall game state.
   ``` cpp
   // Second constructor used for player, walls, and other sprites with multiple lives
   void init(int _texture, float x, float y, float w, float h, int life) {